33 Reasons Why Being Single In Your 30s Is the Best Thing Ever

 You Can Travel Anywhere, Anytime

 While your friends might be spending all of their time raising their young children, you can do literally whatever you want in your off-time.
-“No longer a broke 20-something, you can go to Dubai or Accra or Seoul and have the time of your life,” Watson says.
-And when you’re single, you can pick any destination you want without consulting anyone else first.
-If you’re considering a trip soon, check out the 10 Best Winter Weekend Escapes.
+"No longer a broke 20-something, you can go to Dubai or Accra or Seoul and have the time of your life," Watson says.
+And when you're single at 30, you can pick any destination you want without consulting anyone else first.

 Dates Don't Have to Be Cheap